alabatie/moments-dnns/README.md

 ## Description

-The package is built on top of Keras.
+The package is built on top of TensorFlow Keras.
 At the core of the package, four types of custom layers perform the simultaneous propagation of signal and noise:
 * Convolutional layers
 * Batch normalization layers
 * Activation layers